Belgium: Risk Assessment

 - Complex institutional structure and multiple administrative levels

-- Strong dependence on the Western European situation (goods and services exports = 82% of the GDP)
+- Highly dependent on the Western European economy (exports of goods and services = 82% of GDP)

 - Heavy public debt